 Can I live at Praxis short term or without becoming a member?

 We ask that applicants for membership commit to staying for at least one year.
 Occasionally, rooms are available to non-members for shorter stays.
 Non-member applicants must go through the same rigorous application process as prospective members.
 Non-member residents have many of the same rights and responsibilities as members, with the exception of voting rights in long-term house management decisions such as annual budgeting.

 The maximum stay for a non-member resident is six months, after which you are free to apply for membership.

 Do you accept couples and/or families?

 Praxis welcomes applications from couples and families, including children.
 Members of a couple will have their applications evaluated independently of one other.
 Two residents who choose to share a room will split the portion of the monthly fee that goes to pay for the room, but each individual must pay for the portion of the fee that covers utilities and supplies.
-As of August 2018, this means each each individual in a shared room would pay $352/month instead of the full fee of $550/month.
+As of November 2019, this means that the two people would be responsible for meeting one fee of $734/month instead of $565/month.

 Are pets allowed?

 We only accept pets that can be safely confined to your room, such as reptiles in terrariums or fish.